awsdocs/amazon-connect-admin-guide/doc_source/chat.md

 To specify wait time a shorter than 25 hours, use the [Wait](wait.md) block\.
 For example, you might wait 12 hours for the customer to resume the chat\.
 If the customer tries to resume the chat after 12 hours, in the flow you can have an Amazon Lex bot ask if they're contacting you about the same issue or a different one\.

-By specifying a shorter wait time, you'll ensure customers have a good experience\.
-Otherwise, it's possible for the customer to resume a chat after 24 hours and 58 minutes, and then be cut off after two minutes because the conversation ends automatically at the 25 hour limit\.
+By specifying a shorter wait time, you help ensure that customers have a good experience\.
+Otherwise, it's possible for the customer to resume a chat after 24 hours and 58 minutes, and then be cut off after two minutes because the conversation ends automatically at the 25\-hour limit\.

 **Tip**
 If you're using Amazon Lex with chat, note that the default session timeout for an Amazon Lex session is 5 minutes\.
 The total duration for a session can't exceed 24 hours\.
 To change the session timeout, see [Setting the Session Timeout](https://docs.aws.amazon.com/lex/latest/dg/context-mgmt.html#context-mgmt-session-timeoutg) in the *Amazon Lex Developer Guide*\.